Reinforced Inverse Scattering: Abstract

 \section{Abstract}

 Inverse wave scattering aims at determining the properties of an object using data on how the object scatters incoming waves.
-In order to collect information, sensors are put in different locations to send and receive waves from each other.
-The choice of sensor positions and incident wave frequencies determines the reconstruction quality of scatterer properties.
-This paper introduces reinforcement learning to develop precision imaging that decides sensor positions and wave frequencies adaptive to different scatterers in an intelligent way, thus obtaining a significant improvement in reconstruction quality with limited imaging resources.
-Extensive numerical results will be provided to demonstrate the superiority of the proposed method over existing methods.
+To gather this information, sensors are positioned to transmit and receive waves.
+The effectiveness of reconstructing scatterer properties depends significantly on the placement of these sensors and the frequencies of the incident waves.
+This paper presents a reinforcement learning framework to enhance user-specified strategies by adaptively determining optimal sensor locations and wave frequencies tailored to different scatterers.
+This approach leads to a notable enhancement in reconstruction quality, even with limited imaging resources.
+Extensive numerical results will be provided to demonstrate that the usage of a reinforcement learning framework is beneficial.